o3de/o3de.org/content/docs/user-guide/settings/settings-registry-how-to-dump-settings-registry.md

 Setting Registry Dump API
 ===

-Often times there is a need to be able to store the Settings Registry or a section of a the Settings Registry to disk for later access, or a need to store the Settings Registry within a string within an application for further processing.
+Often times there is a need to be able to store the Settings Registry or a section of the Settings Registry to disk for later access.
+Or there is a need to store the Settings Registry in a string within a running application for further processing.

 This page will provide an example of how to dump portions of the Settings Registry to disk at a specific key, while either maintaining the ancestor JSON key hierarchy or having the saved hierarchy not contain any ancestor key hierarchy.